achiwa912/daemonlord/README.md

      1 an|   >                            ||   cop is killed.                      |    ^

 See the difference in `*` and `-` messages?
+Again, ignore that members of both parties are identical for using the same save data.

 If your friend killed a monster in a joined battle with you, you'll get a quarter of the moster's exp.
 If you killed a monster in a joined battle, you'll get 100% exp of the monster.